 There are certain things I still want to accomplish here, and it starts right off the bat with a heavy load compound exercise, the Overhead Barbell Press.

 The Overhead Press will serve as the compound lift meant to increase our upper body strength and to drive hypertrophy through that increased strength gain.

 Just like you did with the Bench Press, perform four sets of four to six reps of the barbell overhead press, leaving one or two reps in the tank for this lift.
 Adjust the weights accordingly to ensure that you stay in that rep range on all four sets.
 Again, pay attention to proper form and core stability with this heavy compound lift and take rest intervals of 1-2 minutes between sets.

 We follow that up by shifting our focus away from the shoulders to the chest again with a dumbbell form of bench pressing, the Dumbbell Underhand Bench Press.

 I love this dumbbell bench press because it allows you to work the upper chest even though we’re in a flat bench position using a pair of dumbbells.

 It saves our shoulders and front delts specifically from the training overload and potential injury that would come if we were trying to do this as an overhand grip Incline Dumbbell Bench Press.

 So, we get the benefits of upper chest training without having to put ourselves in a position mechanically that might overtax your shoulders.

-Just like we did in the first push workout, we’re going to try to hit the middle delt more specifically.
+Just like we did in the first push workout routine, we’re going to try to hit the middle delt more specifically.

-As a matter of fact, we’re also going to get the benefit of getting the rear delt involved.
+As a matter of fact, we’re also going to get the benefit of getting the rear deltoid muscles (posterior delts) involved.
 But we’re going to do it by driving with a posterior chain pull dominant movement.